penguintech01/penguintech01.github.io/_posts/2017-04-22-sql-injections.md

 ![sqli](/img/posts/sqli/sqli.png)

-Let's inject a condition that will always be true, in order to read all the tuples from the users table:
+Now let's inject a condition that will always be true, in order to read all the tuples from the users table:

 <pre><code data-trim class="bash">
 ' OR ''='